-4.1 The data acquired during the extremity and spinal infrared or SSR examination should be reviewed to ensure that a complete and comprehensive evaluation has been performed and documented.
+4.1 The data acquired during the NMSK or SSR examination should be reviewed to ensure that a complete and comprehensive evaluation has been performed and documented.
 Any exceptions to the routine examination protocol (i.e., study omissions or revisions) should be noted and reasons given.

 4.2 Record all technical findings required to complete the final interpretation so that the measurements can be classified according to the laboratory diagnostic criteria (these criteria may be based on either published or internally generated data, but must be internally validated regardless of the source).
-It is recommended that published or internally generated diagnostic criteria should be validated for each thermography system used.
-When validating medical infrared diagnostic criteria it is important to realize that equipment, operator and interpretation variability is inherent to this process.
+It is recommended that published or internally generated diagnostic criteria should be validated for each thermology system used.
+When validating medical infrared diagnostic criteria, it is important to realize that equipment, operator, and interpretation variability is inherent to this process.

-4.3 Complete required laboratory documentation of the study.
+4.3 Complete all required laboratory documentation of the study so that it may become part of the patient's medical record.

-4.4 Alert medical director or other responsible physician when immediate medical attention is indicated, based on the infrared or SSR examination findings.
+4.4 Alert medical director, or the responsible physician, when immediate medical attention is indicated, based on the infrared or SSR examination findings.

-GUIDELINE 5: PRESENTATION OF EXAM FINDINGS
+5. PREPARATION OF EXAM FINDINGS